From how it’s cooked, the healthy street food options available and what to look out for.

 Questions to ask your street food vendor

-It’s important to know what we are putting in our bodies, so for extra peace of mind here is a few questions you can ask the street food vendor serving your food:
+It’s important to know what we are putting in our bodies, so for extra peace of mind here are a few questions you can ask the street food vendor serving your food:

 - What type of oil do you use? (if applicable)